yombo/yombo-gateway/README.rst

 Documentation for developing modules can be found at: https://yg2.in/dev

-A quick start guide to developing modules can be found her: https://yg2.in/dev1
+A quick start guide to developing modules can be found here: https://yg2.in/dev1

 ===============================